qc-hybrid/CompPhysHack2026/index.md

 # Dates
 March 6 - 8, 2026

-A related workshop will be held on March 2 - 5 (just before the hackathon) in Naha, Okinawa.
+A related workshop will be held in Naha, Okinawa from March 2 - 5, just before the hackathon.
 See [here](https://qc-hybrid.github.io/CompQMB2026/) for more details.
+In addition, a [school on computational physics](https://compphysschool.github.io/2026/) (in Japanese) will be held from March 9 - 13.

 # Program